If you’re reading this, chances are that you have suffered through many a dreary online presentation. Certainly in 2020 and perhaps for years!

 Our suggestion to them was a webinar on the theme of influencing virtually.
 Influencing is one of my specialities, I have co-written a book on the very subject.
 When it comes to sales, including online sales, it’s an absolutely essential skill to hone.

-Neal’s Yard Remedies agreed with the topic, the length of the webinar (2 hours) and the use of a technology called Mentimeter during the event.
+Neal’s Yard Remedies agreed with the topic, the length of the webinar (2 hours) and the use of an engagement tool called Mentimeter during the event.

 We were therefore ready to get planning!